 Rivett has her own experience: "I used to suffer quite severely with PMS and was always astounded at how fabulous I felt after a workout.
 The PMS would almost always totally disappear," Rivett says.
 "Since then, I have always been interested in the endocrine system and the role it plays in our health and wellness."

-The endocrine system is comprised of glands around the body that are responsible for secreting our hormones at the correct levels to keep everything in our bodies ticking along nicely.
-All hormones play a valuable role in our day to day lives including cortisol, which gets a bad wrap being known as the "stress hormone" but is vital for helping us get up in the mornings and dealing with any life and death situations otherwise known as the "fight or flight" response.
+The endocrine system is comprised of glands around the body that are responsible for secreting our hormones at the correct levels to keep everything in our bodies flowing along nicely.
+All hormones play a valuable role in our day to day lives—including cortisol, which gets a bad rap being known as the "stress hormone" but is actually vital for helping us get up in the mornings and dealing with any life and death situations.

-But Rivett has identified that some hormones are better served by us than others.
-Some hormones, like the human growth hormone, help keep us strong and healthy, so we should do what we can to optimise that hormone, while cortisol is best kept to a minimum so it can do what's needed, rather than being triggered to spiral out of control to cause side effects like weight gain around the tummy.
+But, Rivett has identified that some hormones serve us better than others.
+Certain hormones, like the human growth hormone, help keep us strong and healthy, so we should do what we can to optimize that hormone.
+Others, like cortisol, are best kept at a minimum so it can just do what's needed, rather than being triggered to spiral out of control, causing side effects like weight gain around the tummy.

 "I've identified the crucial hormones that make you fat and the ones that make you thin," says Rivett.
 "Exercise has a powerful effect on balancing, suppressing and increasing these hormones.
 Excess estrogen, insulin and cortisol are the hormones responsible for weight gain, while HGH, testosterone and progesterone are the ones responsible for keeping us lean," explains Rivett.
 "Leptin is another hormone, which, when too low, signals your body to store fat.
 Your body produces leptin while you sleep, so bad sleeping patterns can drastically lower the levels."